mollie/api-documentation/source/reference/v2/transfers-api/create-transfer.rst

        .. type:: object
           :required: false

      - The destination the amount is to be transferred to.
+If no destination is specified, the amount will be transferred to the bank account set as transfer destination on the source balance.

        .. list-table::
           :widths: auto